Exact dynamics of two holes in two-leg antiferromagnetic ladders: Nonequilibrium dynamics

-Finally, in Fig. \ref{fig.average_distance}(c), we compute the long-time average distances $\overline{\braket{|d|}}_\perp, \overline{\braket{d}}_\parallel$ as a function of the trans-leg spin coupling, $J_\perp$, for indicated values of the intra-leg spin coupling, $J_\parallel$, in the case of holes on the same leg.
-For weak correlations, $J_\perp \gg t$, we find that this distance is the same as for the ground states in Fig. \ref{fig.g_2_correlator}(c) and, thus, vanishes as $(t/J)^2$.
-For strong correlations $J_\perp \ll t$, however, we see that the distance between the holes reaches a universal $t/J$-scaling for $J_\parallel \ll t$.
+as a function of the trans-leg spin coupling, $J_\perp$.
+For the same-leg configuration, this is, furthermore, shown for indicated values of the intra-leg spin coupling, $J_\parallel$.
+In Equation \eqref{eq.ave_distance_long_time}, we use that the probability to find the holes as nearest neighbors in a given eigenstate $n,k$ is given by the quasiparticle residues $|C_\perp^{(n)}(k,0)|^2 = Z_{2\perp}^{(n)}(k)$, $|C_\perp^{(n)}(k,1)|^2 = Z_{2\parallel}^{(n)}(k)$.
+The expressions to the right in Eq. \eqref{eq.ave_distance_long_time}, hereby, reveal that the long-time averages of the nonequilibrium average distances are given by an appropriate mean value of the inter-hole average distances, $\braket{|d|}^{(n)}_{\perp k}$, $\braket{|d|}^{(n)}_{\parallel k}$, of the eigenstates.
+One could, therefore, na{\"i}vely expect these to scale in the same manner as the eigenstates with $t/J_\perp$.
+For weak correlations, $J_\perp \gg t$, this is indeed the case, where we find that this distance is the same as for the ground states in Fig. \ref{fig.g_2_correlator}(c) and, thus, vanishes as $(t/J)^2$.
+For strong correlations $J_\perp \ll t$, however, we see that the distance between the holes reaches a universal $t/J_\perp$-scaling.
+For the same-leg configuration, this also reguires $J_\parallel \ll t$.
 This same scaling was found for the motion of a single hole in antiferromagnetic Bethe lattice structures \cite{Nielsen2022_1}, and shows a remarkable qualitative difference to the equilibrium situation with eigenstates supporting only a much weaker $(t/J)^{1/3}$ scaling for the eigenstates, Fig. \ref{fig.g_2_correlator}(c).
-This quantifies the qualitative picture drawn from Figs. \ref{fig.prob_vs_time}(g)-\ref{fig.prob_vs_time}(h) that the quench holes already for intermediate values of $J_\perp \sim t$ spread out much more than one would expect from the spatial size of the ground state.
+This quantifies the qualitative picture drawn from Figs. \ref{fig.prob_vs_time}(g)-\ref{fig.prob_vs_time}(h) that the quenched holes already for intermediate values of $J_\perp \sim t$ spread out much more than one would expect from the spatial size of the ground state.

 For the computation of the dynamics, we increase the system size $N$ and the number of included bands $n_{\rm max}$ until the results have converged.
 As a rule of thumb, this is achieved when the system size is a few times larger than the mean distance between the holes.
 For the most strongly correlated case of $J_\perp = 0.1t$, we go up to $N = 600$ sites and $n_{\rm max} = 88$ bands.
 Utilizing the inversion symmetry of the system, we, hereby, need to resolve the energy and residue of $N / 2 \cdot n_{\rm max} = 26400$ states.
 This emphasizes that we need a very thorough understanding of the eigenspectrum to be able to simulate the quench dynamics in this manner.